Mrs Cooper & Miss O’Regan

-Topic Work – Our topic for the Autumn term is ‘Penguins, Possums and Pigs.’
+Topic Work – Our topic for the Autumn term is ‘Chorley’ followed by ‘Penguins, Possums and Pigs’ after half term.

-P.E. – Our P.E. days are Tuesday and Wednesday, we ask that earrings are taken out and that girls with long hair have it tied back, for safety reasons.
-Please ensure that all items of school clothing (uniform and P.E. kit) are clearly labeled with your child’s name throughout the year.
+P.E. – Our P.E. days are Tuesday and Friday, we ask that earrings are taken out and that long hair is tied back, for safety reasons.
+Please ensure that all items of school clothing (uniform and P.E. kit) are clearly labelled with your child’s name throughout the year.

 Ways to help your child:

 - Please find time to listen to your child read and allow them to sound out any words they are unsure of before telling them the word.
 Please also ask them questions about their book.
 Just 10 minutes each night would really help.

 - Please help your child to tell the time on an analogue clock.

 - It is also useful if your child has experience in handling money, counting and finding change.